 The Company's common stock is listed on the NYSE (symbol "WFC").
-The Quarterly Financial Data table of the 2017 Annual Report to Stockholders provides the quarterly prices of, and quarterly dividends paid on, the Company's common stock for the two-year period ended December 31, 2017, and is incorporated herein by reference.
-Prices shown represent the daily high and low, and the quarter-end sale prices of the Company's common stock as reported on the NYSE Composite Transaction Reporting System for the periods indicated.
-The "Stock Performance" section of the 2017 Annual Report to Stockholders provides stockholder return comparisons and is incorporated herein by reference.
-At February 20, 2018, there were 173,086 holders of record of the Company's common stock.
+The "Stock Performance" section of the 2018 Annual Report to Shareholders provides stockholder return comparisons and is incorporated herein by reference.
+At February 19, 2019, there were 173,797 holders of record of the Company's common stock.